pinceladasdaweb/Twitterbot/README.md

 -----------------

 * Run create_table.sql file to create the structure of the database.
+* Run [composer install](https://getcomposer.org/doc/00-intro.md) in the directory of your application to install the dependencies.
 * Open connection.php file and fill the variables with data from your database and your [Twitter OAuth settings] (https://dev.twitter.com/docs/auth/oauth/faq).
 * Add to database Tweets you want.
 * Enjoy.